swapnilgangopadhyay07-blip/APC-INJECTION/README.md

    Since APC INJECTION is more about using THREADS ,

    in programs to pinpoint a specific thread we need a unique id right?
-And here comes the role of _HANDLE_ which
+And here comes the role of **HANDLE**

+   # **HANDLE**
-   is the OS-approved reference that allows safe and controlled operations on that exact thread.
+      It is the OS-approved reference that allows safe and controlled operations on that exact thread.

   - A Handle is a unique identifier that gives access to a specific thread or process that an attacker can use to ADD their APC to the TARGETS thread queue.

     simplying it the process or thread is a room and handle is a KEY to that room .